eumemic/ai-legion/README.md

-# AI Legion: A Platform for Autonomous Cooperative LLM Agents
+# AI Legion: An LLM-powered autonomous agent platform

 A framework for autonomous agents who can work together to accomplish tasks.